The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Test-centric Multi-turn Arrangement

+In earlier experiments, we show that training data arrangement based on combined similarity measures affects zero-shot generalization.
+However, conventional similarity measures have limitations: i) \emph{Cosine-Avg fails to capture variance within the test set}, as it remains unchanged whether the test set is highly clustered or uniformly spread. ii) \emph{Cosine-Min offers a limited perspective}, focusing solely on the nearest test point while ignoring the overall test distribution.

-Therefore, we seek an approach that can better distinguish and permute the training data for enhanced zero-shot generalization.
-To this end, we present the Test-centric Multi-turn Arrangement (TMA).
+Therefore, we seek an approach that can better distinguish and arrange the training data for analyzing zero-shot generalization.
+To this end, we present the Test-centric Multi-turn Arrangement (TMA) framework.

-\textbf{Formalization.} We formalize TMA algorithm in~\Cref{alg:tcma}.
+\textbf{Formalization.} We formalize the TMA framework in~\Cref{alg:tcma}.
+In this manner, we progressively construct the training set by selecting subsets that are decreasingly similar to the test data.
+These sub-training sets can then be arranged in either a Nearest-First Training (NFT) or Farthest-First Training (FFT) manner for further experiments.
 This arrangement of the training data ensures that the embedding of each test data point is equally considered, thus taking into account all their characteristics.
-It avoids the limitations of Cosine-Avg, which disregards the distribution within the test data, or Cosine-Min, which only considers individual test data embeddings.
 A more detailed investigation of our arrangement method is provided in~\Cref{apdx_c:deeper_understanding}.